Site icon Circuit Ideas for You

 Steps to calculate Vout:

-To complete the computation, you will need the values of R1, R2 and (preferably) Iadj.
+To complete the calculation one need the values of R1, R2 and preferably Iadj pin.

-This is an illustration of the voltage gain that the voltage divider resistors provide.
+This is an example of the voltage gain that the voltage divider resistors provide.

 There will be a greater advantage if R2 is higher than R1.

-Enter the estimated voltage divider term (1 + R2/R1), the known reference voltage (1.25V), plus if desired, the voltage drop caused by Iadj (Iadj ≅ R2) into the calculation.
+During the calculation enter the estimated voltage divider term (1 + R2 / R1) the known reference voltage of 1.25V and if necessary the voltage drop laid on by Iadj is (Iadj ≅ R2).

 Vout = 1.25V (1 + R2 / R1 ) + Iadj * R2